Kraken

 Storj and Sia are both direct competitors to Filecoin.
 On top of this, Filecoin has to contend with major centralised businesses that currently dominate the cloud storage space - companies such as Google, Apple and Amazon all operate cloud storage platforms.

-It's generally much safer to store your any crypto you own on a software or hardware wallet, which gives you full control and custody of your coins.
+It's generally much safer to store your crypto on a software or hardware wallet, which gives you full control and custody of your coins.

-You can learn more about how crypto taxes work in our full guide to crypto tax in Canada.
+You can learn more about how crypto taxes work in our guide to crypto tax in Canada.

 Keep in mind that buying Filecoin can be risky.
-But if you decide to invest in Filecoin, look for a regulated crypto exchange in Canada that supports FIL and make sure to store your crypto securely.
+But if you decide to invest in Filecoin, look for a regulated crypto exchange in Canada that supports FIL, and make sure to store your crypto securely.

 Once you've bought Filecoin, think about your short and long-term goals.
-Crypto markets can be very volatile, so keep an eye on Filecoin's price over time to help decide whether to keep it on an exchange, sell it or move it to your wallet.
+Crypto markets can be very volatile, so keep an eye on Filecoin's price over time to decide whether to keep it on an exchange, sell it or move it to your wallet.

 Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly volatile and sensitive to secondary activity.
 Performance is unpredictable and past performance is no guarantee of future performance.
 Consider your own circumstances, and obtain your own advice, before relying on this information.
 You should also verify the nature of any product or service (including its legal status and relevant regulatory requirements) and consult the relevant Regulators' websites before making any decision.
 Finder, or the author, may have holdings in the cryptocurrencies discussed.

-Learn how to buy Fartcoin in Canada with our simple step-by-step guide and tips on what to know before you get started.
+Learn how to buy Kaspa in Canada with our simple step-by-step guide and tips on what to know before you get started.

 This guide provides step-by-step instructions on how to buy VeChain, lists some exchanges where you can get it and provides daily price data on (VET).